Skip to content

 How It Works

-1. Session Context Loading: The workflow starts by retrieving the user's complete business context from a PostgreSQL database, including their profile, chat history, business records, and current onboarding status.
+1. Session Context Retrieval: The workflow starts by fetching the user's complete context from a PostgreSQL stored procedure, including their profile, business records, chat history, and credit information.

 Workflow Diagram